Kurukh language: Writing systems

 Kurukh is written in Devanagari, a script also used to write Sanskrit, Hindi, Marathi, Nepali and other Indo-Aryan languages.

 In 1991, Basudev Ram Khalkho from Odisha released the Kurukh Banna script.
-In Sundargarh district of Odisha the Kurukh Banna alphabet is taught and promoted by Kurukh Parha.
-Fonts have been developed and people are using it widely in books, magazines and other material.
-The alphabet is also used by Oraon people in the states of Chhattisgarh, Bengal, Jharkhand and Assam.
+In Sundargarh district of Odisha, the Kurukh Banna alphabet is taught and promoted by Kurukh Parha.
+Fonts have been developed and people use it widely in books, magazines and other material.
+The alphabet is also used by Oraon people in the states of Chhattisgarh, West Bengal, Jharkhand and Assam.

 In 1999, Narayan Oraon, a doctor, invented the alphabetic Tolong Siki script specifically for Kurukh.
-Many books and magazines have been published in Tolong Siki script, and it saw official recognition by the state of Jharkhand in 2007.
+Many books and magazines have been published in Tolong Siki, and it saw official recognition by the state of Jharkhand in 2007.
 The Kurukh Literary Society of India has been instrumental in spreading the Tolong Siki script for Kurukh literature.

 Geographical distribution

 In India, Kurukh is mostly spoken in Raigarh, Surguja, Jashpur of Chhattisgarh, Gumla, Ranchi, Lohardaga, Latehar, Simdega of Jharkhand; Jharsuguda, Sundargarh and Sambalpur district of Odisha.

-It is also spoken in Jalpaiguri district of West Bengal, Assam and Tripura states by Kurukh who are mostly Tea-garden workers.
+It is also spoken in Jalpaiguri district of West Bengal, as well as Assam and Tripura states by Kurukh who are mostly tea-garden workers.